tolinwei/golang-task-restful/README.md

 ##golang-task-restful

 a RESTful service that will support the maintenance of a simple list of todo’s

 ###Installation

-- After clone this repository into your local, make sure `$GOROOT` and `$GOPATH` is set properly, by adding the follwing lines into your ~/.bashrc or ~/.profile (assume you've installed Go at `/usr/local/go` and cloned the repository to ~/Code/golang-task-restful
+- After cloning this repository into your local, make sure `$GOROOT` and `$GOPATH` is set properly, by adding the follwing lines into your ~/.bashrc or ~/.profile (assume you've installed Go at `/usr/local/go` and cloned the repository to ~/Code/golang-task-restful
 ```
 $export GOROOT=/usr/local/go
 $export GOPATH=~/Code/golang-task-restful